UCMJ Article 134

 How do you defend against Article 134 Firearm, Discharging Through Negligence charges?

-When you are facing the combined resources of the military as well as the current cultural climate, you need to be prepared to defend your career and your freedom.
-Crisp and Associates, LLC has a team of experienced trial attorneys, with more than 75 years of combined experience, who have won these types of cases.
-This team includes the firm’s founder, Jonathan Crisp, a highly respected and sought-after attorney, speaker, and lecturer, who has served in the U.S. Army Judge Advocate General’s Corps (JAG) since 1998 and entered private practice in 2007.
+When facing the combined resources of the military and the current cultural climate, you need to be prepared to defend your career and your freedom.
+Crisp and Associates, LLC has a team of experienced trial attorneys with over 75 years of combined experience who have won these types of cases.
+This team includes the firm’s founder, Jonathan Crisp, a highly respected and sought-after attorney, speaker, and lecturer who has served in the U.S. Army Judge Advocate General’s Corps (JAG) since 1998 and entered private practice in 2007.